aawotund/Combined-machine-learning-and-linear-regression-analysis-of-NIR-spectra-.../README.md

         *Authors: Olatunde Awotunde, (University of Notre Dame) .
 Email: `aawotund@nd.edu` (Developed Support Vector Machine, Simca and PLR Algorthms using R and

-         The  Unscrambler, Integrated all the works in Github repository)
+                  The  Unscrambler software, Integrated all the works in Github repository)

         *: Nicholas Roseboom, (University of Notre Dame) .
 Email: `nroseboo@nd.edu` (Developed 3D Models that housed NIR spectrometer)*